 People need to feel happy and motivated at work.
-If they don’t, organizations end up taking a hit with lower productivity and higher turnover rates.
-That’s why employee well-being is crucial for a company’s success.
+If they don’t, organisations end up taking a hit with lower productivity and higher turnover rates.
+That’s why employee wellbeing is crucial for a company’s success.

 Unfortunately, companies are demanding more and more from their employees in order to compete with other businesses.
 This type of pressure generates vast amounts of stress, toxic work environments and exhausted employees who longer feel engaged at work.

-When businesses don’t invest in their employee’s well-being, it costs them much more than they realize.
+When businesses don’t invest in their employee’s wellbeing, it costs them much more than they realise.
 For example, a study from The Chartered Institute of Personnel and Development (CIPD), has shown that more than 50% of working days lost have come from work related stress and anxiety.
-This doesn’t have to be the case and in fact, similar studies have shown how investing in employee well-being programs like coaching, have actually benefited an organization’s work culture and significantly improved their return on investment.
+This doesn’t have to be the case and in fact, similar studies have shown how investing in employee wellbeing programs like coaching, have actually benefited an organisation’s work culture and significantly improved their return on investment.

 For leaders to understand exactly what employees need, so they can work efficiently and effectively, they really have to be empathetic and start seeing them as people first.
 Buying their affection or making statements like, “You guys are the backbone of our company,” or “This wouldn’t be possible without you,” may come across hollow or rehearsed, especially if they’re performing countless hours of overtime with little to no recognition.